Amazon stock falls as profit declines 77%

 So much for Jeff Bezos being the richest man in the world.

-Amazon (AMZN, Tech30)'s stock fell more than 2% in after hours trading Thursday as the company reported a June quarter profit that fell well below Wall Street estimates.
+Amazon (AMZN, Tech30)'s stock fell 3% in after hours trading Thursday as the company reported a June quarter profit that fell well below Wall Street estimates.

 Related: Jeff Bezos briefly dethrones Bill Gates as world's richest person